logos-co/roadmap/content/vac/acz/rlnp2p/waku/rln-multi-epoch-constraints.md

 ### Description

-Currenly, RLN v1 allows for a fixed message rate of 1/msg per epoch while RLN v2 allows for n msgs/epoch.
+Currently, RLN v1 allows for a fixed message rate of 1/msg per epoch while RLN v2 allows for n msgs/epoch.
-The goal of this milestone is desiging the key derivation and related crypto for allowing several n msgs/epoch constraints.
+The goal of this milestone is designing the key derivation and related cryptographic components for allowing several n msgs/epoch constraints.
 For example: 24 msg / day && 1 msg/10 seconds.

-The nullifier defined in https://rfc.vac.dev/spec/32/#slashing-and-shamirs-secret-sharing has to be adapted accordingly.
+* the nullifier defined in the [RLN RFC](https://rfc.vac.dev/spec/32/#slashing-and-shamirs-secret-sharing) has to be adapted accordingly.

 ### Justification